Florida Mom Was 'Drunk & High' While 3-Year-Old Son Almost Drowned In Hotel Hot Tub

 According to an affidavit from the Daytona Beach Shores Department of Public Safety, Apryl Connolly admitted to consuming marijuana, alcohol, oxycodone, and Suboxone.

-DAYTONA, FL — A woman in Florida is facing a string of charges, including felony child neglect, after her three-year-old son almost drowned in a Daytona Beach resort hot tub while she was allegedly drunk and high.
+DAYTONA, FL — A Florida woman is reportedly facing several charges, including felony child neglect after cops say her 3-year-old son nearly drowned while she was allegedly drunk and high.

 The toddler, who was in the hot tub with his twin brother, was seen on a security camera going under water for more than two minutes.
 Despite the fact that a group of people were in the hot tub, no one realized that the boy was drowning.